StevenLwcz/StevenLwcz.github.io/_posts/2025-05-04-Searching-Memory-With-GDB-With-The-Help-Of-Convenience-Variables:-Part-1.md

 Being able to easily search memory and data structures is useful for debugging and exploring programs.
 It can help you find corrupted data, locate specific code sections or data structures to check they are correct, reverse engineering and more.

 In this post we will look at the GDB command `find` [^1] and how it can be used to different types of variables and memory regions.
-We will also look at GDB convenience variables and they can help in some scenarios.
+We will also look at GDB convenience variables and how they can help in some scenarios.

 ### Find